Declarative by Design, Assistable Only by Convention: Benchmarking Multi-Agent Frameworks for AI-Assistability: Framework's AI-Assistability Evaluation

+We vary the model tier $m$ in the generation context $\mathcal{G}$ to test two capability levels.\footnote{The DDL2PropBank agents themselves use pre-specified model assignments detailed in \S\ref{appendix:model_config}.}

-\paragraph{Model Tiers.} We test two Claude model tiers as the coding assistant: Claude \textbf{Haiku 4.5} (fast, cost-effective) and Claude \textbf{Sonnet 4.5} (balanced capability).
+\paragraph{Model Tiers.} We test two Claude model tiers as the coding assistant backend: Claude \textbf{Haiku 4.5} (fast, cost-effective) and Claude \textbf{Sonnet 4.5} (balanced capability).
+All three assistants are configured with the same Claude model for a given tier, isolating assistant-level differences from model capability.
 This comparison reveals whether framework complexity creates a capability threshold---some frameworks may require more capable models to implement correctly.